Every home improvement project calls for thinking ahead. That’s a given!

 Once you’ve figured out which, if any, local government regulations apply to your storage shed, it’s time to figure out where you’re going to place the shed on your property.
 Choosing a smart location for your shed will make it more useful for years to come and can help keep shed site prep costs down!
 Some things to remember when picking your shed pad location:

 Fact: The more level your shed location is, the cheaper shed site prep will be!
 It’s a lot less labor-intensive to build on a flat spot than on the side of a hill!
 Of course, sometimes you have no choice in the matter.
 But if you’re able, pick a level area for your shed and save yourself some stress and some cash!
-Generally, a slope that is 10” to 20” off level will add 20% to the cost of your shed site prep, and a slope 20” to 28” off level will add about 30%.
+Generally, a slope that is 8” to 14” off level will add 20% to the cost of your shed site prep, and a slope 14” to 20” off level will add about 30%.
+(If you’re interested, check out our article on garage foundation costs.)

 You’re going to be using your shed for years to come, so make sure it’s in a location that will serve your needs well!
 Besides considering ease of access from your house, you’ll also want to consider how well the location can be accessed when your new shed arrives.
 This is particularly important if your shed will be prefabricated and delivered in one piece.
 Generally, prefab shed delivery requires a path of access at least 2’ wider than your shed.
 So, if you’re getting a 10’x12’ shed, there should be a route at least 12’ wide from the road to your shed pad.
 Choosing a location with good access will save you money on site prep since you won’t need to clear space for delivery.